You don't need to hit rock bottom.

-90% of people who struggle with alcohol (in the US) are not clinically addicted.
-We have an idea that we need to be falling down and lose everything to address our relationship with alcohol.
+90% of people who struggle with alcohol (in the US) are not clinically addicted₁.
+We have this idea that we need to be falling down and lose everything to address our relationship with alcohol.
 Not true.
-If you're worried about your drinking, if it's causing shame or fear or keeping you from the life you're dreaming about, that's more than enough to begin.
+If you're worried about your drinking, if it's causing shame or fear or keeping you from living the best version of your life, that's more than enough reason to begin exploring your relationship with booze.
 And the sooner you start, the easier it is.

 You don’t need an online questionnaire to determine whether or not you have a drinking problem.
-The only questions you need to ask are (1) whether drinking alcohol is getting in the way of your dreams in this one life you have been given, and (2) how much longer you're willing to settle for that.
+The only questions you need to ask are (1) Is drinking getting in the way of living my dreams in this one life I’ve been given? and (2) If so, how much longer am I willing to settle for that?

 More and more of us are waking up to the reality that drinking is not sexy or sophisticated or adult.
-It is the exact opposite of those things.
-Drinking makes us look like shit, kills our self-confidence, sucks our time/money/energy, ruins our health, works against every single goal we have for ourselves, and keeps us stuck and stunted.
+It is the exact opposite.
+Drinking makes us look like shit, kills our self-confidence, sucks our time, and money, and energy, ruins our health, works against every single goal we have for ourselves, and keeps us stuck and stunted.
 By just trying on sobriety or questioning our drink-centric culture, you are profoundly ahead of the pack and among good company.
-Remember: 70-80% of adults drink depending on where you live; drinking is basic.
+Remember: 70-80% of adults drink depending₂ on where you live; drinking is basic.
 Sobriety, and the refusal to partake in alcogenic culture, is subversive, rebellious, and edgy.

-There is a common held belief in our society that sobriety is the consequence of our actions or inability to control our liquor.
-I don't see it that way.
-Discovering that you can’t tolerate a neurotoxic, carcinogenic poison isn’t a consequence—it’s a privilege; it’s your body intelligence talking to you loud enough to hear.
+There is a commonly held belief that sobriety is the consequence of bad behavior or inability to control our liquor.
+We don't see it that way.
+Discovering that you can’t tolerate a neurotoxic, carcinogenic poison isn’t a consequence—it’s a privilege; it’s your body’s intelligence talking to you loud enough to hear.

-Regardless of how we come to it, sobriety is our decision, and one that most people don't consider an option for themselves - regardless of where they fall on the spectrum of addiction.
-Those that choose the path to stop drinking willfully choose to stop drinking—because there is always the alternative to spiral further.
+Regardless of how we come to it, sobriety is our decision, and one that most people don't consider an option - regardless of where they fall on the spectrum of addiction.
 Sobriety isn't something that you have to do.
 Sobriety is something that you get to do.
-You decide you want more for yourself, you decide that your more won't be found in a wine glass, and you get the fuck after it.
-And proudly so.
+You decide you want

 There are hundreds of reasons to reject the labels "alcoholic" and "addict.”
-First, most of us aren't clinically addicted in the first place and don't meet the qualifying criteria.
-Second, regardless if we do "qualify,” labels do NOTHING positive for us.
+First, most of us don’t qualify as clinically addicted.
+Second, even if we do "qualify,” labels do NOTHING positive for us.
 They stigmatize us, keep us stuck in an old story, and perpetuate an idea that we are flawed or different.
 Yes, you need to admit that it's a problem and you can't do it anymore.
 That almost goes without saying.
 But you don't need to identify as anything to stop drinking.
 This is about moving beyond where you are.
 Not staying put.

 The idea of "incurable" comes from a notion that cured means we can drink "normally.”
 Bullshit.
 Cured is never having to drink again.
 Cured is not wanting or needing alcohol to enjoy life.
 Which is totally fucking achievable because humans are built to evolve.
 We can change.
 We can rewrite our past and our story.
-We can rewire our brain with meditation and chanting and yoga and food and CBT and Kundalini and a whole host of other modalities and practices from what we now know of neuroplasticity.
+We can rewire our brain from what we know now of neuroplasticity.
 Epigenetics tells us we can even change our gene expression.
 We are by nature an evolving species, and our cure is in this evolution beyond the need or desire to drink.

 There is a lot of fear around the idea of "what if I try and I fail?"
 We think it means we are worse off than we thought, subject to a life alternating between sobriety and addiction.
 The truth is that most of us stumble along the way to sustained sobriety.
 It’s far more normal to fail in attempting sobriety than it is to succeed right out of the gate.

 Failure is temporary, and it's what the road to success is paved on.
-Think of how many times the people we glorify as huge successes failed along the way—Elon Musk, Steve Jobs, Arianna Huffington, Oprah!.
+Think of how many times the people we glorify as huge successes have failed along the way—Arianna Huffington, Oprah, Elon Musk, Steve Jobs.
 Anything worth doing is inherently a challenge.
 It's at these points—these stumbles—that we learn our deepest lessons, that we learn what is working and what isn't, that we learn about ourselves.
 The only thing to be scared of is not trying something in the first place.
 To evolve, we must dare to fail.
 And when we fail, we must remember we are that much farther ahead than when we started.

 Just because you stop drinking does not mean your life ends.
 On the contrary, your life is just beginning.
-You can still do the things you loved to do before, the only difference is that you have natural real self confidence to aid you, real happiness to support it, and you remember everything.
-Just think of this: more energy, more money, more time, better looks, more self-confidence, and a life that doesn't revolve around a bar scene - but rather things of real substance - makes for a fucking badass, powerful, vivacious you.
-And a very big life.
+You can still do the things you loved to do before, the only difference is that you have real self-confidence to aid you, real happiness to support it, and you remember everything.
+Just think of this: more energy, more money, more time, better looks, more self-confidence.
+Alife that doesn't revolve around a bar scene - but connections of real substance.
+This makes for a fucking badass, powerful, vivacious you— and a very big life.

 Okay, kidding—it’s scary.
 But: not forever.
-At first it’s terrifying as fucking fuck; it feels like a death and the end of all things and the worst case scenario.
+At first, it’s terrifying as fucking fuck; it feels like a death and the end of all things and the worst case scenario.
 COMING HERE, reading this page and looking at it for the first time—this is the worst part.
-Once you step into it, once you put your toe in the lake and start pulling back the layers, it gets better, and easier.
-I promise you as scared shitless and shaky as you feel right now is as bad as the fear gets.
-I promise you that it is only the death of the things that are no longer serving you.
+Once you step into it, once you put your toe in the water and start pulling back the layers, it gets better, and easier.
+As scared shitless and shaky as you feel right now is as bad as the fear gets.
+It is only the death of the things that are no longer serving you.
 And that it is the beginning of so much more.
 It is the beginning of you.

 You are STRONG and POWERFUL and YOU CAN DO THIS.
-Just by coming to this site, just by reading this page, you are far beyond where most people find themselves.
+Just by reading this, you are far beyond where most people find themselves.
 So few of us stop to examine our lives, and even fewer take action.
 Honey: You Can Get It.
 So get it.